qase-tms/qase-java/qase-junit5-reporter/docs/usage.md

 }
 ```

+---

-# How add Title to a test
+## How to Add a Title to a Test

-You can add a title to a test in Junit5 by using the `@QaseTitle` annotation.
-This annotation can receive a single title
+To set a custom title for a test in JUnit5, use the `@QaseTitle` annotation.
+This annotation accepts a string as the
-in the form of a string.
-If you don't use this annotation then the title will be the name of the test method.
+title.
+If you don't specify a title, the method name of the test will be used as the default title.

-Example:
+### Example:

 ```java
 package org.example;